sejnub/ha-prometheus-stack/README.md

 - **Karma**: Modern web UI for alert management and visualization
 - **Blackbox Exporter**: External service monitoring via HTTP and TCP probes

-It must run equally well in the following modes

-- **Test mode**: When started on the development computer
-- **Github Mode**: When Run by Github actions
-- **Addon Mode**: When run as a home Assistant Add-On

 ## 2. ⭐ Key Features